France assures Israel it will stand firm on Iran deal

 Kerry has caused a stir in Israel by accusing it of over-reacting in its opposition to the proposed deal.

-"John Kerry is a old friend of mine and is also a friend of Israel," Netanyahu said at the cabinet meeting, voicing a more conciliatory tone than at the end of an acrimonious visit by the top U.S. diplomat last week.
+"John Kerry is an old friend of mine and is also a friend of Israel," Netanyahu said at the cabinet meeting, voicing a more conciliatory tone than at the end of an acrimonious visit by Kerry last week.

 "I want to clarify that even among the best of friends there can be disagreements, certainly on matters that concern our future and our destiny," the Israeli leader said.